Why Android Pay and Microsoft are pairing with Masterpass and Visa Checkout

 The mobile payment wars still have a long way to go.

 So far, the main selling point for mobile payment platforms like Apple Pay and Android Pay has been the fact you can use them instead of a contactless credit card.
-This has two benefits: you don't have to take your card with you, and it's more secure, since payments need to be authorised with your fingerprint.
+This has two benefits: you don't have to take your card with you, and it's more secure since your fingerprint authorises the payment.

 That's handy for meatspace purchases, but what about when you're shopping online?
 One strategy here is for the platforms to partner with retailers directly, and we've seen some instances of that.
 But a more effective approach is to partner with credit card issuers, and we're seeing a lot of activity in that area right now.